Features of Risk

 - Stakeholders’ own experiences

-Reputation risk is the gap between stakeholder expectations and operational reality.
+Reputation risk, the economic threat to enterprise value, lurks in the gap between stakeholder expectations and operational reality.
 When reality falls short, media plays a role in amplifying and exacerbating stakeholder disappointment and anger.

 When stakeholders hold a company, its executives or its board culpable for their disappointment, the anger creates go-forward reputational value losses, which are “costs of disappointment.”